BFK Vis Simm-Bau

-Nogometni klub Vis Simm-Bau (English: Football Club Vis Simm-Bau) is a professional association football club from the village of Kosova near Maglaj, that is situated in Bosnia and Herzegovina.
+Bosanski fudbalski klub Vis Simm-Bau (English: Bosnian Football Club Vis Simm-Bau) is a professional association football club from the village of Kosova near Maglaj, Bosnia and Herzegovina.

 Vis Simm-Bau currently plays in the First League of the Federation of Bosnia and Herzegovina after getting promoted from the Second League of the Federation of Bosnia and Herzegovina (Group Center) in the 2019–20 season.
 The club plays its home matches on the Grabovac Stadium which has a capacity of 1,200 seats.

+Until 2021, the club was called Nogometni klub Vis Simm-Bau (Football Club Simm-Bau).